The Most Advanced Level of Ayurvedic Education

 Students in the Ayurvedic Doctor program must pass a comprehensive clinical examination upon completion of the program.

 On-site interns receive a stipend of $60.00 per visit during their internship.
 Interns who complete their entire internship successfully will have earned a total of $3,000.
 Off-site interns receive the equivalent or greater in patient fees.
+A fee of $75 per initial visit and $35 per follow up visit with each patient will be returned to CCA.

-Students must first complete Clinical Ayurvedic Specialist 2 (CAS2).
+Students must first complete Clinical Ayurvedic Specialist 2 (CASi).
 Beginning in 2022, all students will also be required to have previously earned a minimum of 24 college credits (approximately 1 year of undergraduate studies) that include 6 credits in the sciences including Anatomy and/or Physiology.

 This program has been approved by the California Bureau for Private Postsecondary Education.